section-engineering-education/engineering-education/articles/transgan-a-transformer-based-gan-architecture/index.md

 ### Wrapping Up

 In this article, we have discussed the TransGAN paper.
 It attempts to re-design GANs architecture by replacing convolutions with pure transformers.
-Over the past years, we've seen a shift in the use of CNNs to use powerful transformers to perform image classification tasks.
-Transformers are now being attempted on image generation tasks.
-Most of these proposed models still have some challenges.
-One case is in the use of transformers for image generation tasks such as in GANs.
+Over time, we have seen a shift in the use of CNNs to use powerful transformers for image classification tasks.
+Transformers are now being tried on image generation tasks.
+However, most of these proposed models still pose some challenges.
+An instance is the use of transformers for image generation tasks, such as in GANs.
 But, they still appear to be very promising architectures.

 ### References